Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 This guide takes you through reliable choices for all of these components of cozy camping and comfortable hiking:

-Our theme: Let's get comfy (the opposite of suffering).
+Let's get comfy (the opposite of suffering).

 Why click around the Internet searching for the right stuff to make you comfortable on a fall hike or camping trip?